google-github-actions/deploy-cloud-functions/README.md

   value.
 We recommend setting this value to `"secure_always"` unless you need your function to be accessible over a non-TLS connection.

 - `event_trigger_type`: (Optional) Specifies which action should trigger the function.
 Defaults to creation of http trigger.
+See currently available event trigger types [here](/docs/eventTriggerTypes.md)

 - `event_trigger_resource`: (Optional) Specifies which resource from eventTrigger is observed.